Step by Step guide to Start a blog in Canada

 2. Choosing topics that do not interest your readers

 Establishing an editorial schedule in line with the goals you have set for your blog is one of the key elements of a site’s success.
-Consider keeping your shedules and action items using a tool like Trello.
+Consider keeping your schedules and action items using a tool like Trello.

 The other important point in choosing topics is to check if they meet the interests of your readers.
 Do not assume that if you are interested in a topic, you should talk about it on your blog.
 You write for your readers and they have specific expectations.